oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-kubernetes-environment.md

 ## Task 1: Downloading the latest scripts

-There are a number of scripts that we have created for this lab to make life easier, if you have previously downloaded those recently then you should ensure you have the latest version, if you haven't downloaded them then you will need to do so.
+There are a number of scripts that we have created for this lab to make life easier, if you have previously downloaded those recently (in the last few hours) then you can skip this Task and go to task 2.
+If you downloaded them longer ago then you should ensure you have the latest version, if you haven't downloaded them then you will need to do so.

-If you have recently downloaded the scripts then please jump to **Task 2**
+If you have recently downloaded the scripts then please jump to **Task 2**, and skip the remainder of task 1.

 If you are not sure if you have downloaded the latest version then you can check